magento/devdocs/guides/v2.0/config-guide/solr/ht_magento2-solr.md

 * <a href="#config-solr-copy-config-files">Copying the Magento Solr Configuration and Starting Solr</a>
 * <a href="#config-solr-magento">Configuring Magento to Work With Solr</a>

-<h3 id="config-solr-copy-config-files">Copying the Magento Solr Configuration and Starting Solr
+<h3 id="config-solr-copy-config-files">Copying the Magento Solr Configuration and Starting Solr</h3>
 Magento comes packaged with a sample Solr configuration you can use and customize.
 To get started, you'll copy the Magento configuration to Solr, replacing any existing files.
 After that you can start Solr and begin configuring Magento to work with it.

 <div class="bs-callout bs-callout-info" id="info">